aragon/whitepaper/README.md

 *Figure 4: Traversing the sortition tree to select a juror*

-Due to gas constraints, the draft function can select at most 100 juror slots per call, so to select additional jurors we can do selection in multiple batches across multiple transactions or we can adjust the amount of stake which is committed to a ruling per juror slot in order to increase the amount of stake that is drafted.
+Due to gas constraints, the draft function can select at most 100 juror slots per call, so to select additional jurors the sortition process can be broken into multiple batches spanning multiple transactions.
+To minimize the number of transactions required to select a specific proportion of total stake the amount of stake per juror slot is increased.

 The sortition tree must be updated between terms as the proportional stake of jurors changes.
 Changes are queued and executed when the heartbeat function is called.